Ladder costs for random walks in L\'evy random media: Proofs of results

-Note that $\r_+$ as well as $\r_0$ involves the stability indexes of both the scenery values and the underlying random walk.
-Indeed we heuristically expect that the asymptotic tail of the ladder cost should receive contributions from both elements of randomness, as the RWRSB interlaces the two (otherwise independent) processes.
-The two exponent will enters in the asymptotic tail of the cost, as substantiated in the proof of the following theorem. \begin{theorem} Let $C$ be a cost process satisfying \eqref{cost-RWRE}, $(C_{\cT_n})_{n\geq 0}$ the corresponding ladder cost process.
-Suppose that $\z^+$ and $\z^0$ are i.i.d. sequences of non-negative (similarly for non-positive) random variables.
-Then \begin{itemize} \item If $\r_+<\r_0\,$, then $\exists K\in\mathbbm{R}^+$ explicit constant such that
+To state the main theorem, let us recall the notation introduced in \eqref{notation}, with $\r_+\coloneqq \hat{\g}_+\,\b/2$ and $\r_0 \coloneqq \hat{\g}_0\, \hat{\b}/2$. \begin{theorem} Let $C$ be the cost process defined in~\eqref{cost-RWRE}, and $(C_{\cT_n})_{n\geq 0}$ the corresponding ladder cost process.
+Suppose that the underlying increments $\xi_k$'s satisfy~\eqref{eq: charXi}, and that $\z^+,\z^0$ are i.i.d.\ sequences of non-negative (similarly for non-positive) random variables satisfying~\eqref{eq: charf} and~\eqref{eq: charPf} respectively.
+Then, for all $n\in\N$, the following results hold as $x\to\infty$: \begin{itemize} \item If $\r_+<\r_0\,$, there exists an explicit constant $K\in\mathbbm{R}^+$ such that